Our Magnet Journey

 Chief Nursing Officer Ashley Virts

-Inova Loudoun Hospital is proud to be pursuing our fifth designation as a Magnet recognized hospital.
-This journey highlights the excellence of our engaged nursing staff, quality outcomes, and ongoing innovation in healthcare delivery as our teams apply evidence-based practice and research to improving patient outcomes.
+Inova Loudoun Hospital is proud to be pursuing our fifth designation as a Magnet recognized hospital in 2025.
+This journey highlights the excellence of our engaged nursing staff, quality outcomes and ongoing innovation in healthcare delivery as our teams apply evidence-based practice and research to improving patient outcomes.

-Most importantly, this aligns with Inova Health System's mission to provide world-class healthcare – every time, every touch – to each person in every community we have the privilege to serve.
+Most importantly, this aligns with Inova's mission to provide world-class healthcare – every time, every touch – to each person in every community we have the privilege to serve.

 I continue to be honored to work with such a dedicated team of talented nurses and thank them for their ongoing commitment to our profession, our team members, and our patients.